bbc/tams/docs/appnotes/0020-using-flow-profiles.md

 In future it is proposed to add additional match methods when querying Flows using a Profile.
 This would include options for a "greedy match" where all Flows which match the technical characteristics are returned even if not created or updated to include a Profile.

+### Updating Flows created using a Profile

+For Flows created by specifying all technical characteristics directly, updates can include any of those parameters without restriction.
+When a Flow is created from a Profile then it inherits all the technical characteristics from the Profile.
+This means if that Flow then needs to be updated then consideration needs to be given to the fields which were inherited.

+For the standard fields (eg label, description, tags) which form part of the common Flow metadata and provided directly regardless of the Profile then these can be updated through the standard process.
+For the fields inherited from the Profile then the store should reject an attempt to update them directly as a 400 error since this is a bad request.
+The store should also provide a suitable error message indicating why it has rejected the update.

+In the scenario where the technical characteristics do need to be changed on a Flow created from a Profile then it is necessary to remove the link to the Profile as part of the update since it will no longer match the Profile entirely.
+This is achieved by means of sending the `profile_id` field with an empty string as part of the update.
+This will then break the link to the Profile and allow the store to update the technical parameters.
+It should be noted that searching for Flows using a Profile will no longer include the updated Flow since it no longer matches or is linked to the Profile.

 ## Multi-store working with Profiles

 The UUID of a Profile is assumed to be globally unique.